streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 The [rescaling script](https://github.com/matkoniecz/rescaling_for_android) may be useful, but you can also do this manually with Gimp or similar software.

+Please make sure that the images do not take too much disk space.
+On StretComplete images, JPEG quality of 60% usually looks exactly the same as 80% (or 90%) while being noticeably smaller, and sometimes reducing it down to even 20% will not degrade quality visibly!
+Play with settings to see which is the smallest size which does not degrade image quality visibly.

 After adding a photo, remember to update [the credits file](app/src/main/res/authors.txt) (different to the one for icons).

 ## Resurvey